 To calculate average client tenure, B2B asset managers should divide A) the total age (in months) of their client relationships, by B) the total number of relationships.

-Firms in the Behavioral Benchmark typically source the data from either their finance, billing, or CRM functions, and it results in an average age of between 60 and 120 months, i.e. between 5 and 10 years.
+Firms in the Client Behavior Benchmark typically source the data from either their finance, billing, or CRM functions, and it results in an average age of between 60 and 120 months, i.e. between 5 and 10 years.

 Visually, we round to the nearest month, but your financial colleagues will need the decimal places for when they convert the months into currency amounts.